Blueebz/Blueebz/README.md

 ### Hi there 👋

-I'm try to create my Github profile 😄
+I'm trying to create my Github profile 😄

 <!--
 **Blueebz/Blueebz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.